Make a Payment

 Pre-K4 Classroom

 The pre-k curriculum is designed to encourage four-year-olds to be imaginative, energetic, inquiry-based learners who explore the classroom environment with curiosity and purpose.
 Preschoolers are eager to learn, and school activities are designed to involve and engage these young students with interesting lessons and materials.
-Our teachers plan lessons in math, literacy, science, social studies, art, music, and movement to thoroughly prepare children for a smooth transition to kindergarten with a rich, robust learning foundation.
+Our teachers plan lessons in math, literacy, science, art, music, and movement to thoroughly prepare children for a smooth transition to kindergarten with a rich, robust learning foundation.

 Students make independent choices in a child-centered learning environment, following well-established structures and routines to guide them.
 Opportunities for hands-on learning are presented daily, allowing students to grow .
 Students engage in conversations with teachers and friends daily, learning to take turns, listen, and share.